cncf/kubestronaut/FAQ.md

 Yes you can use the voucher for any CNCF exam that is available even if it was not released when you received the voucher.
 But keep in mind that those vouchers are for an individual exam only and not applicable to bundles (training course + certification or multi-exam.)

-## If I hold 5 certifications and have become a Kubestronaut, if one of my certifications expires, what will happen to my Kubestronaut?
-Will I then be removed from the website displaying Kubestronauts from all over the world?
+## As a Kubestronaut, what happens if one of my certifications expires?

 Not immediately, you will still be a Kubestronaut until the end of the year.
 Here is how we are managing the expiration :